2014 PLU Guitar Festival

 Elizabeth Brown & Stephen Howland, Directors

-Pacific Lutheran University is pleased to announce their fourth annual Guitar Festival, featuring PLU guitar faculty members Elizabeth CD Brown and Dr. Stephen Howland alongside guest faculty Eric Jaeger “El Comanche,” Matthew Anderson and Bill Clements.
+Pacific Lutheran University is pleased to announce their fourth annual Guitar Festival, featuring PLU guitar faculty members Elizabeth CD Brown and Dr. Stephen Howland alongside guests Eric Jaeger “El Comanche,” Matthew Anderson, Bill Clements, Marco De Carvalho, Nate Omdal and Gordy Ryan.
 Designed for guitar enthusiasts of all levels, the PLU Guitar Festival will feature a full day of hands on workshops, concerts and a Guitar Listening Session.
 Festival participants will have the opportunity to perform with the Festival Guitar Orchestra, with music available in advance.
 All events take place at Pacific Lutheran University, in the Mary Baker Russell Music Center, with concerts held in the exquisite Lagerquist Concert Hall.